Fight, flight, or freeze.

 “Doesn’t ring a bell.”
 Sara grabbed the check. “’I’ll get this.
 Hey, how’s your yoga class going?”

 Here we see signs of a flight response.
 When Sara’s mom mentions the girl from the past, Sara immediately goes on high alert.
-She doesn’t show this; overtly, she acts as if nothing has changed.
+She doesn’t show this; overtly, she acts like nothing has changed.
 So how do we know she’s upset?
 She gives the barest reaction possible: a shrug.
 No verbal reply at all.
 You can almost hear Sara silently begging her mom to let it go.
 When she doesn’t, Sara’s flight response escalates in the form of her wrapping up their outing and changing the subject.

 There are other clues that Sara is hiding her emotion, such as the initial involuntary jerk, the clarity of her thoughts, and the overall change in mood (from a calm, casual lunch date to one charged with tension).
 When you combine her flight response with these other signals, it becomes clear that she’s not being forthright.